DeRhode/alx-pre_course/README.md

-readme in the alx-pre_course repository
+readme updated in the alx-pre_course repository